 Asthma in the Workplace

 Could your workplace be making you sick?
 Work-related asthma is one of the most frequently reported occupational lung diseases.1 If you have asthma, exposures in your workplace could be causing your asthma symptoms.
-And, for some people, exposure to certain chemicals, irritants or allergens can cause asthma to develop for the very first time.
+For some people, exposure to certain chemicals, irritants or allergens can cause asthma to develop for the very first time.

 Asthma at Work Facts